Welcome Basic Studio Gear Additional Gear Buying Guides Components Background

-Condenser Microphones are a great option for recording vocals or acoustic instruments.
+Condenser Microphones are a great addition to your recording studio because they can be used to record vocals or acoustic instruments.

-There is a fundamental difference in the way they detect sound, which causes them to have greater sensitivity compared to a dynamic mic.
+There is a fundamental difference in the way they detect sound compared to a dynamic mic, which causes them to have far greater sensitivity.

-The condenser mic, like his friend the dynamic mic, has a diaphragm that vibrates with an incoming sound wave.
+Both condenser mic and dynamic mics have a diaphragm that vibrates with an incoming sound wave.

-But instead of mechanically moving a magnet, it generates a signal based on the relative distance between two plates.
+But instead of mechanically moving a magnet, the condenser microphone generates a signal based on the relative distance between two plates.

-It is much more sensitive to slight pressure variations making it ideal for vocals and acoustic instrument recording.
+Because it is much more sensitive to slight pressure variations it's best suited for vocals and acoustic instrument recording.

 There are 2 types of Condenser Mic that you will see as you begin your search: Large and Small Diaphragm.